MEI Travel Banner Ad

 What is a Shore Excursion?

 If you are new to cruising, you may not know the lingo.
-The term “shore excursion” can refer to any number of different activities that occur at each port of call.
+The term “shore excursion” can refer to any number of different organized ashore activities.
 Cruise shore excursions occur off the ship and are completed during the hours you are docked at the port.

 Unless you are booked on a luxury cruise line, shore excursions are not covered in your cruise fare.
-You will have to pay extra for experiencing these destinations.
-So, we always recommend reserving a portion of your travel budget for cruise shore excursions.
+You will have to pay extra for these guided tours and experiences.
+So, we always recommend reserving a portion of your travel budget for shore excursions.

-Do You Want to Book Shore Excursions in Port?
+Do You Have to Book a Shore Excursion?

 Just because your cruise ship is stopping at a port doesn’t mean that you need to purchase a shore excursion.
-While a few regions of the world do have specific visa requirements to leave the ship, you are allowed to freely walk off the ship in nearly all cruise ports of call.
+While a few regions of the world do have specific visa requirements to leave the ship, you are allowed to freely walk off the ship in nearly all cruise ports.

 You could explore the port on your own, head to a local restaurant or bar, or grab a taxi to the beach.
 Perhaps, you might even decide to stay on the ship.
 While your cruise ship will visit many exciting destinations, maybe you have no desire to visit a certain port.
 Or, you have visited so many times before that you decide to skip getting off the ship this time around.
-There are several advantages to staying on the ship while in port.
+In fact, there are several advantages to staying on the ship while in port, and we always try to allocate one day to do exactly that.

 Where Do You Find Shore Excursion Suggestions?